PeterVranken/ST4ForOctave/readMe.md

     locale = javaMethod('getDefault', 'java.util.Locale');

     % It should be US to avoid problems with representation of numbers and
-    % dates, we switch to the US standard.
-Local differences will easy affect
+    % dates.
+Differences in locale will easily affect the output of
-    % the output of StringTemplate V4, which will be desirable for barely any
+    % StringTemplate V4 in a way, which won't be desirable for most use
-    % use case.
-    if ~strcmp(locale.getLanguage(), 'us')
+    % cases.
+We switch to the US standard if necessary if ~strcmp(locale.getLanguage(), 'us')
         % Create a US Locale object...
         localeUSObj = javaObject('java.util.Locale', 'US');